What Are Pocket Neighborhoods?

 If and when my house is sold, I will definitely look into moving into a pocket neighborhood!

-Watch this video to see Ross Chapin, architect, showing the pocket neighborhood he designed.
+Watch the video above to see Ross Chapin, architect, showing the pocket neighborhood he designed.

-This will give you a better understanding of the concept he has designed.
+This will give you a better understanding of the concept.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.